Cumbrian Coast Line: Maryport and Carlisle Railway

 Promoted to link with Newcastle and Carlisle Railway to give "one complete and continuous line of communication from the German Ocean to the Irish Sea" and to open up the northern (inland) portion of West Cumbrian coalfield.
-Act of Parliament obtained 1837; first section – Maryport to Arkleby (just short of Aspatria) – opened 1840: line Maryport–Carlisle fully opened 1845.
+The act of Parliament was the Maryport and Carlisle Railway Act 1837 (7 Will.
+4 & 1 Vict. c. ci); first section – Maryport to Arkleby (just short of Aspatria) – opened 1840: line Maryport–Carlisle fully opened 1845.
 Originally laid single; doubled throughout (to accommodate heavy and profitable mineral traffic) by 1861.
 Remained independent (and highly profitable) until grouping.